 5.2 We will provide legal advice and services to you with reasonable care and skill.
 However, the nature of many types of legal work means that it is not possible to guarantee a particular outcome

 5.3 Unless otherwise agreed in writing, we will advise only on English law.
 Our role in any transaction is that of legal adviser.
 We will not give advice on the merits of any transaction.
-We will not advise on surveying, valuation, planning, commercial viability, trading, environmental liabilities or marketability issues.
+We will not advise on surveying, valuation, planning, commercial viability, trading, climate risk, climate related legal issues, environmental liabilities or marketability issues.
 It is not our responsibility to carry out a physical inspection of any property, nor will we advise on the suitability of any mortgage or other financial arrangements relating to a transaction.
 We only advise on tax when we have expressly agreed in writing to do so.
 Except as described at section 13 (Financial services), we do not provide financial services or advice

 5.4 If you ask us to obtain advice from another law firm, that firm will be responsible for the service and advice they provide